matmarqs/dmft/README.md

 # dmft

-Code in development for DMFT loop and NCA impurity solver.
+Kristjan Haule's NCA impurity solver and code in development for DMFT loop.